arsam31/SAAC02-Notes/README.md

 Docker hosts can run many containers based on one or more images.
 A single image can generate Containers on many different Docker hosts.

+Flow: statements are taken from DockerFile and placed as a filesystem layer in docker image.
+Then we place this docker image in docker hub.
+Then this image is taken from hub and placed on servers as a docker container(which is a running state of docker image)

 #### Container Key Concepts

 - Docker files are used to build Docker images